Definition: how to cite an article

 How to cite an article: Choose your citation system

-The above table has all the necessary pieces of information that you must include when citing an article.
+The above table has all the necessary information components that you must include when citing an article.
 However, the order of the information presented above differs depending on the citation system you are using.

 You have to make sure that you consistently follow the same citation style when citing an article or other sources in general, e.g. APA style or Chicago Manual.
 The latter systems are so-called author/year (or date) systems which means parenthetical references are used in the text (author, year, page number).
 Short references in the text are directly linked to the full reference in the reference list.